aurelius-in/test/aiQ&A.md

 ### K-means Autoencoders/Neuroclusters Notebook
 #### Why we used the distance as the risk score

-**A:** The use of the distance metric as a risk score in the K-means Autoencoders/Neuroclusters notebook is a strategic choice rooted in the principles of unsupervised learning and anomaly detection.
+The use of the distance metric as a risk score in the K-means Autoencoders/Neuroclusters notebook is a strategic choice rooted in the principles of unsupervised learning and anomaly detection.
 This approach is based on two key concepts: cluster analysis and the nature of autoencoders.

 1. **Cluster Analysis with K-means:**
    - **K-means Clustering:** In our context, K-means clustering is used to identify groups (clusters) of data points (provider claims) with similar characteristics.
 Each cluster represents a pattern or a typical behavior within the claims data.